 Handling defamation cases on your own is a tough job.
 For many victims, the process of filing a defamation lawsuit is a hurtful process, where they need not only legal help to deal with matters but also emotional support to give them courage.

 Moreover, proving things in court can be very challenging.
-Because the chances of having rock-solid proof to prove in the court are rare.
+Because the chances of having rock-solid proof to prove in court are rare.
 In these scenarios, having an experienced attorney by your side is the best option.

-An experienced attorney will help you in judicial proceedings, prepare a proof of defamatory material, and help you maintain your professional reputation.
+An experienced attorney will help you in judicial proceedings, prepare proof of defamatory material, and help you maintain your professional reputation.
 This way, you will be able to get compensation for your losses and restore your public reputation to live again with honor.